Picture: Miracle: The Boys of ’80 – Netflix

 Original Un-Edited Team Photo From Met Center – Bloomington, MN – Image Courtesy USHHoF

-The Soviet Ice Hockey team had a wealth of experience and professional players, including captain Boris Mikhailov, goalie Vladislav Tretiak, forward Valeri Kharlamov, and others.
-As for the USA, the team consisted mostly of amateur players, with the vast majority of the team’s experience playing for their respective universities, and some with minimal minor-league experience.
+The Soviet Ice Hockey team had a wealth of experience and professional players, including captain Boris Mikhailov, goalie Vladislav Tretiak, and forward Valeri Kharlamov.

-At the group stages of the Olympics, the USA faced some tough challenges early, facing a strong Sweden team and drawing 2-2, but would go on to win the remaining four games, which included an incredible 7-3 victory over Czechoslovakia.
-Meanwhile, the Soviets dominated the group stage, including a victory over Canada.
+During the Olympics group stage, the USA faced tough early challenges, including a 2-2 draw with a strong Sweden team, but went on to win the next four games, highlighted by an impressive 7-3 win over Czechoslovakia.
+Meanwhile, the Soviets dominated their group, including a win against Canada.

-After advancing to the final round, the USA defeated Finland 4-2, and the Soviets defeated Sweden 9-2, setting up a dramatic final match.
+After advancing to the final round, the USA beat Finland 4-2, and the Soviets beat Sweden 9-2, setting up a dramatic final match.

-In the first period, the USA found themselves behind twice but evened the score and tied the game at 2-2.
-However, in the second period, the USA would once again find themselves behind after Aleksandr Maltsev scored.
-This period also saw a crazy moment in the game when Vladislav Tretiak, who was considered the world’s best goalie at the time, was subbed off for backup goalie Vladimir Myshkin.
-Despite conceding no goals in the period, this was largely considered to be the biggest turning point of the game.
+In the first period, the USA found themselves behind twice but managed to even the score and tie the game at 2-2.
+However, in the second period, the USA once again fell behind after Aleksandr Maltsev scored.
+That period also featured a wild moment when Vladislav Tretiak, who was considered the world’s best goalie at the time, was subbed off for backup goalie Vladimir Myshkin.
+Although they didn’t allow any goals in that period, this was widely regarded as the game’s biggest turning point.

 Soviet forward Vladimir Petrov is trapped by U.S. player William Baker’s hockey stick, which is threaded between the shoe and blade of his skate during the second period of the Winter Olympics game in Lake Placid, N.Y. on Feb.
 22, 1980.

-In the third period, a miracle happened.
-On a huge power play from the Americans, Mark Johnson capitalized on a rare opportunity on the Soviet goal to tie the game 3-3.
-A couple of plays later, Mike Eurizone slotted past the goalie to make it 4-3 and gave the USA the lead for the first time in the match.
-With ten minutes left on the clock, the USA found themselves on the receiving end of a Soviet onslaught that attacked their goal ferociously.
-The final seconds of the game led to a mad scramble for the puck.
-Mike Johnson completed a pass to Ken Morrow, clearing the zone, and with seconds left on the clock, the USA completed the miracle, defeating the Soviets to win the Olympic Gold Medal.
+In the third period, a miracle unfolded.
+During a lengthy power play for the Americans, Mark Johnson seized a rare chance on the Soviet goal to tie the game 3-3.
+A few plays later, Mike Eurizone fired the puck past the goalie to make it 4-3, giving the USA the lead for the first time in the match.
+With ten minutes remaining, the USA faced a relentless Soviet assault that fiercely attacked their net.
+In the final seconds, a frantic scramble for the puck ensued.
+Mike Johnson made a pass to Ken Morrow, clearing the zone, and with seconds ticking down, the USA achieved the miracle, defeating the Soviets.
+The USA would then go on to defeat Finland 4-2, confirming their gold medal victory over the Soviet Union.

 Picture: The Men’s USA Ice Hockey Team in the aftermath of their victory over the Soviets

-Of the 20 players in the USA team, 13 would go on to play in the National Hockey League, including future Stanley Cup winners Neal Broten, Ken Morrow, and finalists Mike Ramsey and Dave Christian.
+Out of the 20 players on the USA team, 13 went on to play in the National Hockey League, including future Stanley Cup winners Neal Broten, Ken Morrow, and finalists Mike Ramsey and Dave Christian.

 Are you going to be watching Miracle: The Boys of ’80 on Netflix?
 Let us know in the comments below!